 Even with the newer uses of therapy dogs, people still use pooches in the traditional role – as a seeing-eye dog.

-With the new training, a dog has many jobs that it can do assisting those that are hard of hearing, including bringing a ringing phone to its owner, alerting the owner when someone knocks on the door, and alerting the owner if the smoke alarm (or any alarm) goes off.
+With the new training, a dog has many jobs that it can do assisting those that are hard of hearing, including bringing a ringing phone to its owner, alerting the owner when someone knocks on the door, and alerting the owner of the smoke alarm (or any alarm) goes off.

 For example, if the owner is having night terrors the dog can wake them.
 These types of therapy dogs can even be trained to move hands away from a person practicing self-harm (such as slapping).

 Not to mention, a trained therapy dog is one of the best shoulders to cry on.

 While there is debate on whether a canine can actually detect a seizure, the other benefits they provide are not debatable.
-These benefits include:

 - bringing medication and bottled water when symptoms start

 - pressing the owner’s life alert button when symptoms present

 - alerting the owner of chemical changes they can smell, such as low blood sugar